MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: MUDGUARD Overview and Design

-In each training iteration (of the optimization), client $i$ derives gradients as SGD~\cite{bottou2010large}.
-Considering the upcoming cryptographic clustering, one needs to compute signs of gradients $\signn(\hat{\gradients}_t^i)$ in $\{-1,+1\}$ as SignSGD~\cite{bernstein2018signsgd} and then encode to Boolean representation, which is compatible with binary SS and XOR operations.
-Without loss of correctness, we implement a widely used encoding/decoding method as
+Therefore, in each training round (of the optimization), client $i$ derives the gradients using SGD~\cite{bottou2010large}.
+Considering the upcoming cryptographic clustering, one needs to compute the signs of gradients $\signn(\hat{\gradients}_t^i) \in\{-1,+1\}$ as SignSGD~\cite{bernstein2018signsgd} and then encodes to Boolean representation, which is compatible with binary SS and XOR operations.
+Without loss of generality, we implement a widely used encoding/decoding method as

-We see that this method guarantees $\decoding(\encoding(\signn(\hat{\gradients}_t^i)))=\signn(\hat{\gradients}_t^i)$.
-Each client then sends encoded updates to the servers by binary SS and broadcasts hash results of uncoded updates for future verification.
-Note that SignSGD has the natural capability of defending against scaling attack~\cite{bagdasaryan2020backdoor} since it only takes signs as updates and ignores the magnitude of gradients.
-However, an attacker can easily deteriorate the global model by constructing updates in the opposite direction of benign updates.
-Although SignSGD is friendly to the efficiency of secure computation, it may bring a negative impact on the accuracy of clustering.
-The detailed analysis can be seen in Section~\ref{sec:expacc}.
+This method guarantees $\decoding(\encoding(\signn(\hat{\gradients}_t^i)))$ $=\signn(\hat{\gradients}_t^i)$.
+Each client sends the encoded updates to the servers via binary SS and broadcasts the hash results of unencoded updates for future verification.
+Although SignSGD is lightweight, it brings a negative impact on the accuracy of clustering.
+Section~\ref{sec:expacc} provides a detailed analysis of this impact.
+Note that SignSGD has the natural capability of defending against scaling attacks~\cite{bagdasaryan2020backdoor} since it only takes signs as updates and clips the magnitude of gradients.
+An attacker still can easily deteriorate the global model by constructing updates in the opposite direction of benign updates.